grotius-cnc/qt_cadcam_rev/README.md

 - bezier, ellipse, polygon, linestrip, line, arc, circle, spline support.
 - nesting support with a java based interface, has to be compiled with lower java version to improve compatibility with linux.

+Done :
+- keep parts together option.
+- auto nesting, currently not nesting the pocket islands.

 Todo :
-- keep parts together option.
 - insert cad tools, etc.
-- program more in module style.
 - tangential gcode output
 - rotary axis gcode output, to cut shapes in metal profiles.